 '''

-HR 11 (Duplessis)(+)(To H. Rules)
+HR 11 (Duplessis)(Adopted)(+)

 '''

-Would urge Congress to require car manufacturers to improve safety devices in cars for protection of children left in cars.
+Simple resolution will urge Congress to require car manufacturers to improve safety devices in cars for protection of children left in cars.

 '''

-HR 20 (Meeks, Scott)(H. Rules)(+)
+HR 20 (Meeks, Scott)(Adopted)(+)

 '''

 Simple resolution would recognize the second Monday of October of each year as Indigenous Peoples' Day in Kentucky.